Skip to content

 What to see at Wawel Castle

-Even if you are not a fan of art and museums, a stroll through the courtyard and gardens of the Royal Castle is absolutely worthwhile.
+Krakow’s Wawel Castle is a fascinating complex of palaces, churches, and courtyards, showcasing various architectural styles that beautifully reflect its rich history.
+Even if you are not particularly fond of art and museums, taking a leisurely stroll through the picturesque courtyard and gardens of the Royal Castle is an experience that should not be missed.

 Wawel Cathedral